+AIDP or GBS:

-- o For acute ITP, a single dose of IVIG is used as first line treatment.
-For adults, a second dose may be given if necessary. - (Acute) Inflammatory Demyelinating Polyneuropathy or GBS: - o GBS subtypes include the following: Acute inflammatory demyelinating polyneuropathy (AIDP), Acute motor axonal neuropathy (AMAN), Acute motor-sensory axonal neuropathy (AMSAN), and Miller Fisher Syndrome (MFS). - Miller Fisher syndrome is a rare, acute polyneuropathy characterized by ataxia (abnormal muscle coordination), ophthalmoplegia (paralysis of the eye muscles), and areflexia (absence of the reflexes). - o Elevated CSF protein, with a normal CSF white blood cell count, is often present; fifty to 66 percent the first week of symptoms and ≥75 percent the third week. - o GBS and AIDP typically progresses over 2 weeks, and the majority of patients achieve nadir of the disease by four weeks. - O Initiation of IVIG within 2 weeks of symptom onset appears to be as effective as plasma exchange (PE). - The combination of IVIG and plasmaphoresis used together is not better than either treatment used alone. - The combination of IVIG and IV methylprednisolone was not more effective than IVIG alone. - o Immunoabsorption is an alternative technique to PE that removes immunoglobulins.
-There is insufficient evidence to recommend the use of immunoabsorption for GBS. - o CSF filtration is as effective as PE for treatment of GBS. - o Pulmonary function risk factors include one or more of the following: - Forced vital capacity < 20 mL/kg - Maximal inspiratory pressure < 30 cm H2O - Maximal inspiratory pressure < 40 cm H2O - 30% reduction in vital capacity from baseline - (Chronic) Inflammatory Demyelinating Polyneuropathy or CIDP: - The definition of CIDP includes multifocal acquired demyelinating sensory and motor neuropathy (MADSAM) variant or when Sensory CIDP exists with other causes of neuropathy such as diabetes and Charcot-Marie-Tooth (CMT), as evidenced by superimposed features of CIDP. - IVIG, corticosteroids, and plasmapheresis are all considered first-line treatments for patients with moderate to severe disability.
-Patient-specific factors may determine the appropriate choice of therapy. - As evidence of progression is more significant than the level of disability, mild cases of CIDP may not need to be treated aggressively if they are stable, but any signs of progression warrants effective treatment with IVIG to begin immediately. - O Plasmapheresis has not been shown to be more effective than IVIG, however, it may be used in patients who are unresponsive to both IVIG and corticosteroid therapy.
+- GBS subtypes include the following: acute inflammatory demyelinating polyneuropathy (AIDP), acute motor axonal neuropathy (AMAN), acute motor-sensory axonal neuropathy (AMSAN), and Miller Fisher syndrome (MFS). - Miller Fisher syndrome is a rare, acute polyneuropathy characterized by ataxia (abnormal muscle coordination), ophthalmoplegia (paralysis of the eye muscles), and areflexia (absence of the reflexes). - o Elevated CSF protein, with a normal CSF white blood cell count, is often present; fifty to 66 percent the first week of symptoms and ≥75 percent the third week. - o GBS and AIDP typically progresses over 2 weeks, and the majority of patients achieve nadir of the disease by four weeks.

+- o Initiation of IVIG within 2 weeks of symptom onset appears to be as effective as plasma exchange (PE). - The combination of IVIG and plasmapheresis used together is not better than either treatment used alone. - The combination of IVIG and IV methylprednisolone was not more effective than IVIG alone. - Immunoabsorption is an alternative technique to PE that removes immunoglobulins.
+There is insufficient evidence to recommend the use of immunoabsorption for GBS. - CSF filtration is as effective as PE for treatment of GBS. - o Pulmonary function risk factors include one or more of the following: - Forced vital capacity < 20 mL/kg - Maximal inspiratory pressure < 30 cm H2O - Maximal inspiratory pressure < 40 cm H2O - 30% reduction in vital capacity from baseline

-• Kawasaki:
+• CIDP:

+- o CIDP is divided into typical CIDP and CIDP variants.
+CIDP variants are now well characterized entities, each presenting with a specific clinical and electrodiagnostic - o phenotype.
+For diagnostic criteria specific to each of the CIDP variants, refer to the 2021 EAN/PNS CIDP guideline. - O IVIG, corticosteroids, and plasma exchange are recommended treatments for patients with disabling symptoms.
+Plasma exchange is similarly effective to IVIG and corticosteroids but typically reserved for treatment-refractory patients; it may be less tolerated and more difficult to administer.
+Patient-specific factors may determine the appropriate choice of therapy.

+Kawasaki Disease:
-The efficacy of IVIG administered in the acute phase of Kawasaki disease in reducing the prevalence of coronary artery abnormalities is well-established.
-The mechanism of action of IVIG in treating Kawasaki disease is unknown; however IVIG appears to have a generalized anti-inflammatory effect.

-○ For patients with persistent or recurrent fever after initial IVIG infusion, IVIG retreatment may be useful.
+- The efficacy of IVIG administered in the acute phase of Kawasaki disease in reducing the prevalence of coronary artery abnormalities is well-established.
+The mechanism of action of IVIG in treating Kawasaki disease is unknown; however IVIG appears to have a generalized anti-inflammatory effect. - o For patients with persistent or recurrent fever after initial IVIG infusion, IVIG retreatment may be useful.
 Failure to respond usually is defined as persistent or recrudescent fever ≥36 hours after completion of the initial IVIG infusion.
 Most experts recommend retreatment with IVIG, 2 g/kg.
 The putative dose-response effect of IVIG forms the theoretical basis for this approach.